 - Check whether the airbag cover matches the rest of the car.
 A mismatched airbag cover could be a sign of tampering.

 - Does your airbag indicator work?
 When you turn on your car, the airbag indicator should light up and then go out.
 If it doesn’t light up, flashes, or remains lit, you may have a problem with your airbag system.

+To check your car for active recalls, use this site to check by VIN.
 If you suspect a problem with your airbag, take your car to a trusted mechanic or auto dealership for an inspection.
 An airbag is an important safety feature.
 You don’t want it to fail in the event of a car crash.